 The Theology Program at SJV meets all requirements for priestly formation specified by the United States Conference of Catholic Bishops.
 The program of studies integrates various strands of theology to form seminarians in the wisdom of the Church.
 These strands include Scripture, Languages, Dogmatics, Church History, Sacraments and Liturgy, Moral and Spiritual Theology, Pastoral Studies, and Canon Law.
 Each seminarian is enrolled in a graduate-level program that enables him to earn both a Baccalaureate in Sacred Theology (S.T.B.) and a Master of Divinity (M.Div.) prior to ordination.
-The sequencing of courses within the theology curriculum allows requirements for both degrees to be completed within eight regular semesters under the old curriculum.
+The sequencing of courses within the theology curriculum allows requirements for both degrees to be completed within eight regular semesters under the old curriculum and seven regular semesters under the new curriculum.